khangdzox/COS30018-Mitigate-Hallucination/README.md

 Developers are advised to use a virtual environment to install the required packages.
 Avoid using Hugging Face with Keras or TensorFlow 3+ as it may cause compatibility issues.
 You can create a virtual environment with `conda` or `venv`.

-This project requires Python 3.12 or later.
+This project run on Python 3.12.3.

 ### 1. PyTorch for backend framework
 Using `pip`